Fieldnote-AID/AppearanceContinuityDirector-/README.md

 * using its own dedicated state key
 * managing its own Story Cards only
 * avoiding quest-state mutation
-* avoiding Plot Essentials / Story Summary rewrites
+* avoiding Plot Essentials, Story Summary, and other core memory rewrites

 Recommended stack order in `Library`: